 Summary:

-The Huntington Independent School District (Isd) in Texas operates 5 schools, including 2 elementary schools, 1 middle school, and 2 high schools (one of which is an alternative school).
-The district serves a predominantly white student population, with some economic and academic disparities across the different campuses.
+The Huntington Independent School District (ISD) in Texas operates 5 schools, including 2 elementary schools, 1 middle school, and 2 high schools (one of which is an alternative school).
+The district serves a relatively high percentage of economically disadvantaged students, with free/reduced lunch rates ranging from 33.33% to 66.6%.

 Thank you for your feedback!